Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 3.5 Local Event Enablement with PCL
 -----------------------------------

-Events can be activated and tracked for the duration of a process on a local basis using PCL such as follows.
+Events can be activated and tracked for the woke duration of a process on a local basis using PCL such as follows.
 ::